-From Spain's colorful capital to France's famed wine destination, with miles of Mediterranean coastline and French countryside in between, Bordeaux, France—as in the family of red wine—is only 200 kilometers from the Spanish border, making it a popular side trip from bustling Barcelona.
+From Spain's colorful capital to France's famed wine destination, with miles of Mediterranean coastline and French countryside in between, Bordeaux, France—as in the family of red wine—is only 124 miles (200 kilometers) from the Spanish border, making it a popular side trip from bustling Barcelona.

 The two cities are 275 miles (444 kilometers) apart as the crow flies, but 393 miles (634 kilometers) by road.
 Driving from one to the other takes about six and a half hours and offers plenty of pretty scenery as well as fun stops along the way.
 For this reason, it's a common road trip and train route from Barcelona.
 While flying is the fastest mode of transportation, the journey is almost just as easy on the ground.